differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 Developing refined versions of the pre-train-fine-tune approach for problems from these domains is an interesting avenue for future work.

 Lastly, differential privacy as one specific definition of privacy may not capture all that’s desired for privacy in reality.
-For instance, while differentially private algorithms naturally give machine unlearning guarantees [30, 32], tailored unlearning algorithms tend to improve the capacity of unlearning [31].
+For instance, while differentially private algorithms naturally give machine unlearning guarantees [30, 32], tailored unlearning algorithms tend to have higher capacities of unlearning [31].
 In addition, what constitutes a record in the differential privacy framework can oftentimes be unclear.
 Inappropriately defined example boundaries can create correlated records which cause differential privacy guarantees to degrade [22].
 Moreover, differential privacy guarantees won't directly prevent the inference of private data outside the original context [23].